1985shree/myecom/README.md

 python manage.py createsuperuser
 ```
 ### Step 9.
 Edit the apps models in the file models.py in the app folder.
+Here we have a simple model with Item, Orderitem and Order field

+### Step 10.
+Import and register the models in the admin.py in the same folder (i.e. in the same app)